The Bankrate promise

 Unlike with a personal loan, the application process for a home equity loan is a bit more involved.
 While you can often apply online, the process usually takes a few weeks, since an evaluation of your property must take place.
+You can look into options from the lender that holds your mortgage and compare other home equity loans to get a full idea on what you can borrow and what you might pay.

 When to choose a personal loan